the-sett/elm-aws-core/README.md

-**Status** - 22-Nov-2019 - Published as version 2.0.0 This is the code ported to Elm 0.19 from the original work by KTonon.
-It is untested, and the code generator for the service stubs is still being worked on.
-Therefore this should be considered a work in progress and not ready for use.
+**Status** - 04-Jan-2019 - Published as version 3.0.0
+The AWS Cognito service is being published based on this.
+The code generator is capable of generating 'json' based services with the V4 signing scheme.
+This is still a work in progress but is able to support a first set of AWS services.

 # elm-aws-core